stateofca/opencred/README.md

 * Native/local verifier support that is not dependent on any external services.
 * Remote/external verifier support using either the Verifiable Credential Verification API (VC API) or Microsoft Entra
-* Storage of historical DID Documents to enable auditing (coming soon)
+* Storage of historical DID Documents to enable auditing of past presentations.

 ## Usage